ReviewNB/treon/README.md

 * Executes every Notebook in a fresh kernel to avoid kernel state interference
 * Primarily a command line tool that can be used easily in your Continuous Integration (CI) system
 * Soon to be part of [ReviewNB](https://www.reviewnb.com/)'s CI system that automatically runs treon everytime you push notebook changes to GitHub

+Notebooks are graduating from scratchpad to a part of production workflow.
+For motivation, checkout [Netflix's blog](https://medium.com/netflix-techblog/scheduling-notebooks-348e6c14cfd6) to see their production Notebook usage.

 ## Installation
 ```